 After Pumping

-- A saline rinse might help heal your nipples more quickly (instructions for how to do this here)
+- A saline rinse might help heal your nipples more quickly (instructions for how to do this here).

 - Constant moisture against damaged nipples can prolong the healing process, so if you’re wearing breast pads, change them frequently.
+You may also want to pat your nipple and aerola dry after pumping.

 - If the damage to your nipples makes wearing a bra (or doing anything besides going topless all the time) unbearable, Medela makes silicone SoftShells that can protect your nipples from your clothes.
 The SoftShells have holes that allow for air to get in to help heal your nipples.

-Experts say that yes, it is safe to feed breast milk with some blood in it to your baby.
+Experts say that it is safe to feed breast milk with some blood in it to your baby.
 Per Dr. Jack Newman:

-Sometimes when a baby swallows blood he may spit it up because it irritates his stomach, but it really does him no harm.
+“Sometimes when a baby swallows blood he may spit it up because it irritates his stomach, but it really does him no harm.”

 Additionally, Infant Risk says:

-With blood, there’s not much you can do about its presence in milk except ignore it.
+“With blood, there’s not much you can do about its presence in milk except ignore it.
 Small amounts of human blood in milk is not a problem for a breastfeeding infant.
 Just the smallest drop of blood will noticeably stain your milk quite red.
-It’s not anything to worry about.
+It’s not anything to worry about.”

-Therefore, in most cases it’s not an issue, and you can go ahead and feed it to your baby.
 However, if the idea of giving it your baby makes you uncomfortable, it’s obviously fine to dump it, too.
 (I pumped a bottle of bloody breast milk once that looked like it would have been perfect for a vampire baby, and I decided to dump it.)

 Blood or Bacteria?

-One other thing to consider before feeding is to be sure that the pinkness or redness is caused by blood.
-If you are not positive that the redness in your milk is caused by blood (for example, you don’t see any damage or feel any pain) you may want to take the milk to your pediatrician to clear it before feeding.
+If you are not positive that the redness in your milk is caused by blood – especially if it turns pink or red after you finish pumping – talk to your pediatrician to clear it before feeding.

 - Bonyata, Kelly, IBCLC.
 “Healing Tips for Nipple Cracks or Abrasions.” https://kellymom.com/bf/concerns/mother/nipplehealing/